sbrosinski/jenuecom/content/blog/my-duolingo.md

 I don’t speak Romanian either.
 I do, however, love this language.
 The structure is quite unique, and the sound of the language is so welcoming that it’s fun to learn.
 I unfortunately don’t have the time right now to invest in a new language.

 I speak German.
-My grammar is not the best, but I can understand 95% of Hoch Deutsch and I can speak fluently enough to be understood.
+My grammar is not the best, but I can understand 95% of Hochdeutsch and I can speak fluently enough to be understood.

 I understand simple Portuguese.
 I think that I can speak enough to get by, and I can read Portuguese very well.